-

 An Earnout Right is further defined as any transaction in which an income-earning asset is sold for consideration that includes the creation of an ‘earnout right’ (Earnout Right) for the seller of the asset.

-Force majeure in a major pandemic
+Force majeure clauses tested by pandemic

 Explore how COVID-19 may affect contractual obligations through an in-depth look at the legal concept of force majeure.
 Learn about the elements, nuances, requirements, and insurance implications of this technical area of contract law.

-Roll ups in M&A transactions
+Roll ups in M&A transactions explained

 Roll Up and List strategy requires careful consideration of legal and financial structures.
 Dundas Lawyers discuss different techniques Acquirers can use to ensure success.

-Queensland technology company exits
+Queensland tech company exits

 Brisbane and South East Queensland (SEQ) tech companies have seen major success in recent years, like Wotif.com’s A$703 million sale.
 For confidential advice on tech sales, contact Dundas Lawyers to learn more about achieving business success and exiting with a profit.

-Planning a business acquisition
+Planning for a business acquisition

 Malcolm Burrows’ series of nine articles, “Planning a Business Acquisition”, provides details to help avoid failure when planning or evaluating a business acquisition.
 It covers topics such as assembling an advisory team, confidentiality agreements, and due diligence.